Sorrento – What to do

 Sorrento Lemons

-The city is known as the land of Orange and Lemon Groves and is famous for the production of limoncello, an alcoholic digestif made from lemon rinds, alcohol, water and sugar.
-We were offered a taste as we passed by one of the shops but it was a little too strong for me.
-Lot’s of the shops’ products were lemon related, lemon sweets, lemon biscuits, lemon soap etc. As for the lemons for sale on the fruit stalls we have never seen such massive lemons as those we saw in Sorrento.
+The city is known as the land of Orange and Lemon Groves.
+It is famous for the production of limoncello, an alcoholic digestif made from lemon rinds, alcohol, water and sugar.
+We were offered a taste as we passed by one of the shops, but it was a little too strong for me.
+Many of the shops’ products were lemon-related, including lemon sweets, lemon biscuits, and lemon soap.
+As for the lemons for sale on the fruit stalls, we have never seen such massive lemons as those we saw in Sorrento.

 Sorrento streets